How to Write a Follow Up Email After an Interview (Short, Specific, Confident)

 Why most follow-up emails fail

 There are two ways to get it wrong.
 First, the essay: a 400-word recap of your qualifications that the interviewer doesn't need.
 Second, the empty check-in: "Just wanted to follow up and see where things stand!"
-That says nothing and signals nothing.
+That honestly says nothing and signals nothing, it's the digital equivalent of hovering.

 When to send it

 Send it within 24 hours of the interview.
 The best window is the same evening or the next morning.
-If you wait until day three, the moment's passed and your message reads like an afterthought.
+Wait until day three and the moment's passed, and your message reads like an afterthought rather than a genuine response.

-Don't send it during the interview itself or immediately after walking out the door.
+That said, don't send it during the interview itself or right after walking out the door.
 Give it an hour or two.
 You want to seem collected, not frantic.

 The format that works